 I’ve been cooking for 30 year but still have a passion for food.
 I started at the club in 2013 and strive with the different challenges the club has brought every week.
 My experience beforehand was in four star hotels, AA rosette restaurants, cruise ships & my own business.
 I look forward to the changes at the club with open arms.

-I’ve worked at the Club for over 16 years, starting as a waitress then moving to the bar, and then on to the office- where I have been since 2008!
+I’ve worked at the Club for over 18 years, starting as a waitress then moving to the bar, and then on to the office- where I have been since 2008!
 I’ve seen a lot and can probably answer most questions.
-If I can’t, Tony (House Manager) and longest serving current staff member can!
 We’re a sociable and fun Club with lots of activity off and on the water and I’ll always be here to help you along the way.